mohit2978/Devops/022.jenkins-1/0000notes.md

 => Open source Software & free of cost

-=> Developed by using Java Language
+=> Developed by using Java Language,so to run jenkins we must have java!!

 => It is called as CI CD Server